Your Health-Oriented Dentist on New Year’s Resolution for You and Shares Tips for Oral Health Education for Adults.

 Another year has come and gone.
 For most of us, it feels like yesterday that we were crafting the perfect New Year’s resolution list for the upcoming new year and now, it’s already time to start thinking about the next one!

 Many of us hope for mental clarity, happiness, and motivation to help achieve our New Year’s resolutions in 2019.
-Experts suggest that to help achieve your 2019 New Year’s resolution goals, you may need to give up sugar, particularly hidden amounts of added fructose commonly found in the typical American diet.
+Professionals suggest that to help achieve your New Year’s resolution goals, you may need to give up sugar, particularly hidden amounts of added fructose commonly found in the typical American diet.

 In fact, cutting out sugar and fructose are not typically on our list of New Year’s resolutions, but here are some benefits to trying it: